elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Medium.
 The task is straightforward, but pay attention to the notes below.
 * Issues:
-  * During assembly, it is acceptble to wait several more steps before trimming the excess belt, especially if a spare or backup is not available.
+  * During assembly, it is acceptable to wait several more steps before trimming the excess belt, especially if a spare or backup is not available.
   * When tightening the belt, make sure to actually follow the directions and
     * loosen the screw pushing against the Y motor and the Y motor screws;
     * hand-tighten the belt;